keboola/component-web-content-crawler/README.md

 Please note that you should set up the `KBC_DATADIR` environment variable pointing to your configuration folder in case you do not have the `data` folder present in the root.

+For the local development it is also necessary to have Chrome browser installed and set the `dokcer_mode` configuration parameter to `false`.
+This way it is possible to see the actual effects of each steps defined directly in the browser and develop the configuration step-by-step.
+For inspecting the DOM structure it is recommended to use the [Chrome Dev Console](https://developers.google.com/web/tools/chrome-devtools/console/) available by pressing `F12` or right click -> explore element.

 ## Development